← My Learning Podcast

 Sarah

-How is that different from a platform team?
+How is that different from traditional infrastructure teams?

 Sarah